Your Guide to Shipping to Hawaii

-The Honolulu rail is proposed to make huge impacts to Oahu’s real estate, with Transit-Oriented Development (TOD) of housing, services, and jobs planned for each of the rail stops.
-According to the City & County of Honolulu, the rail and the planned development around it, could transform real estate on Oahu.
+The Honolulu Skyline Rail System was proposed to make huge impacts to Oahu’s real estate, with Transit-Oriented Development (TOD) of housing, services, and jobs planned for each of the rail stops.
+According to the City & County of Honolulu, the Skyline and the planned development around it, could transform real estate on Oahu.

-However, the rail was once promised to be running in 2020, and in 2012, a construction budget of $5.2 billion was promised to the Federal Transit Administration.
-Now the rail construction is going at a much slower pace than promised and the proposed budget has doubled – with reports of more funding needs quite often.
-With these controversies and more, many people may be wondering when they will be able to finally ride the Honolulu rail.
+However, the Skyline was once promised to be running in 2020, and in 2012, a construction budget of $5.2 billion was promised to the Federal Transit Administration.
+Now the rail construction is going at a much slower pace than promised, the proposed budget has doubled, and ridership of the first Skyline release is much lower than expected.
+With these controversies and more, many people may be wondering if it'll ever be completed.

 The 20-mile rail system includes 21 stations: